Sports in San Diego

 Sports in San Diego and its surrounding metropolitan area includes major professional league teams, other highest-level professional league teams, minor league teams, and college athletics.
 San Diego hosts two major professional league teams, the San Diego Padres of Major League Baseball (MLB) and San Diego FC of Major League Soccer (MLS).
 The area is home to several universities whose teams compete in the National Collegiate Athletic Association (NCAA), most notably the San Diego State Aztecs.
-The Farmers Insurance Open, a professional golf tournament on the PGA Tour, is played annually at Torrey Pines Golf Course.
+The Sentry, a professional golf tournament on the PGA Tour, is played annually at Torrey Pines Golf Course.

 Currently, there is no NBA, NFL, or NHL team in San Diego.
-The city hosted the National Football League (NFL)'s San Diego Chargers from 1961 to 2017, when the team relocated to the Greater Los Angeles area (now the Los Angeles Chargers).
-San Diego also hosted the National Basketball Association (NBA)'s San Diego Rockets from 1967 to 1971 (now the Houston Rockets) and San Diego Clippers from 1978 to 1984 (now the Los Angeles Clippers), and the now-defunct American Basketball Association (ABA)'s San Diego Conquistadors/Sails from 1972 to 1975, prior to the 1976 ABA–NBA merger.
-The city has never hosted a National Hockey League (NHL) franchise, though it hosted the San Diego Mariners of the now-defunct World Hockey Association (WHA) from 1974 to 1977, prior to the 1979 NHL-WHA merger.
+The city hosted the National Football League's (NFL) San Diego Chargers from 1961 to 2017, when the team relocated to the Greater Los Angeles area (now the Los Angeles Chargers).
+San Diego also hosted the National Basketball Association's (NBA) San Diego Rockets from 1967 to 1971 (now the Houston Rockets) and San Diego Clippers from 1978 to 1984 (now the Los Angeles Clippers), and the now-defunct American Basketball Association's (ABA) San Diego Conquistadors/Sails from 1972 to 1975, prior to the 1976 ABA–NBA merger.
+The city has never hosted a National Hockey League (NHL) franchise, though it hosted the San Diego Mariners of the now-defunct World Hockey Association (WHA) from 1974 to 1977, prior to the 1979 NHL–WHA merger.

 San Diego is the largest American city not to have won a championship in a "Big Four" (Note: MLB, NBA, NFL, and the NHL are commonly referred to as the "Big Four".) major professional league.
 The city does have one major league title: the 1963 American Football League (AFL) Championship won by the San Diego Chargers, when the AFL was an independent entity prior to the AFL–NFL merger in 1970.
 Due to its lackluster record on winning professional championships, and in some cases retaining professional teams, some San Diego sports fans believe there is a curse on professional sports in the city.